alexzanderr/rust-typeracer/todo/IDEAS.md

     a total of 9 * 4 == 36 integration checks

-  also: after merging from `dev` or `some-feature-branch` into `main` the book should be recreated if changes are made
+  also: after merging from `dev` or `some-feature-branch` into `main` the book should be recreated if changes are made. huh? this doesnt make sense

 - [ ] what do to in case i want to show the README.md from another branch all the included links are on blob/main, or show the readme for that branch only with data that is looks the same